 - MIDI modifiers (Transpose, etc.)

+- MIDI insert effects

 - Output and Channel or Program Change

+- Input Transformer settings

 - Volume and pan

 - Staff settings

 - Color settings

 - Drum map settings

 Creating a Track Preset

 You can create a track preset from a single track or from a combination of tracks.